Neuropeptide W

 Neuropeptide W or preprotein L8 is a short human neuropeptide.
 Neuropeptide W acts as a ligand for two neuropeptide B/W receptors, NPBWR1 and NPBWR2, which are integrated in GPCRs family of alpha-helical transmembrane proteins.

 Structure

 There are two forms of neuropeptide W whose precursor is encoded by NPW gene.

 The 23-amino-acid form (neuropeptide W-23) is the one that activates the receptors whereas the C-terminally extended form (neuropeptide W-30) is less effective.
 These isoforms were demonstrated in different species like rat, human, chicken, mouse and pig.

-The name of neuropeptid W is due to the tryptophan residues located on both sides, the N- side and -C side, in its two mature forms.
+The name of neuropeptide W is due to the tryptophan residues located on both sides, the N- side and -C side, in its two mature forms.

 Location

 Neuropeptide W was first identified in porcine hypothalamus in 2002.
 In humans, it is highly confined in neurons of the substantia nigra and the spinal cord, and fewer expressed in neurons of the hippocampus, hypothalamus, amygdala, parietal cortex and cerebellum.
 It can also be found in some peripheral tissues such as trachea, stomach, liver, kidney prostate, uterus and ovary.
 It has to be said that tissue distribution information is still lacking.
 For the moment, Neuropeptide W location differences between studied species (rat, mouse, chicken, pig) are slight, even though quantities differ between the organs.